jaygmehta/jaygmehta.github.io/_pages/contact.md

 layout: page
 permalink: /contact/
 title: contact
-description: If you want to get in touch, then email is your best bet! <br>Alternately, fill the following form and submit to  send me a quick message.
+description: If you want to get in touch, then email is your best bet!
+Alternately, submit the following form to send me a quick message.
 nav: true
 nav_order: 8
 ---